nicc777/opentofu-foundations-homework/README.md

 * It feels like the subnet selection could be better, but I have not really found the solution I'm more happy with yet.
 Ideally, the VPC will also be crated by OpenTofu, which will make automatic subnet selection a lot easier.
 * In the current configuration, anytime something changes that requires the plan to be updated, the DB credentials change. ~~I have not figured out exactly what the root cause of this behavior is~~.
   * It seems this is by design and there is [an open issue of GitHub](https://github.com/hashicorp/terraform-provider-aws/issues/28733).
+  * I had to add a trigger argument to the Auto Scaling group in order to force an instance refresh whenever the DB credentials are updated.
+The current implementation is not ideal in my opinion, as users may experience downtime during the initial instance refresh until all instances can have the updated credentials.
+It is still better that my initial configuration.
 * I decided to populate two variables at runtime using environment variables.
 Here are my reasons:
   * Variable `trusted_cidrs_for_wordpress_access` - my public IP address could change, but it should remain stable at least for a day, so I guess using a small shell one-liner to create an environment variable is the easiest solution here that avoids manually visiting a website every time and manually updating a file.
   * Variable `ssh_keypair_name` is an environment variable simply because I want to disclose as little as possible information around anything related to private keys.